stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 ## how can I refer #stratapp?

-Reaching out to your network.
+By reaching out to your network.
 For example, with a note like this:

 ***